 Castle Hill Quilters was founded in 2009 to encourage both new and experienced quilters to enjoy this traditional, creative art form.
-Based in Mere, southwestern Wiltshire, the group welcomes members from Mere and the surrounding area to learn from experts, to teach and support each other and to have fun together making and displaying their quilts.
+Based near Mere, southwestern Wiltshire, the group welcomes members from Mere and the surrounding area to learn from experts, to teach and support each other and to have fun together making and displaying their quilts.

 More about Castle Hill Quilters . . .

-The annual subscription is currently £20, plus £2 per meeting attended, £3.50 for visitors.
+The annual subscription is currently £20, plus £3 per meeting attended, £4 for visitors.
 You are very welcome to come as a visitor for two meetings, after which we hope you will join us.

 We welcome new and experienced members.
 If you’d like to join us or want more information, please get in touch with the president or the secretary – see the “Contact Us” page.